Despite Mexico’s World Cup Loss, Xcaret Parks Offer 50% Discount to Registered Fans

 Entrance to Xcaret park in Riviera Maya with promotional signage for World Cup discount

-How to Redeem the Discount
+How to validate the offer

 Discover more from Riviera Maya News